FrancGarcia/cse15l-lab-reports/sshkey.md

    **NOTE: Your output may differ slightly by note having the `Overwrite (y/n)?`.
 I simply got this question because I have already done this process.
 If you have done this        process before, you will have the same question as I recieved.**

 4. Then type `ssh-add 'C:\Users\Francisco\.ssh\id_rsa'` into your terminal (only difference is the username after `Users/`).
-5. If you recieve an output stating the directory does not exist, open your serach menu on your laptop, and search for `services`.
+5. If you recieve an output stating the directory does not exist, open your search menu on your laptop, and search for `services`.
-6. Once in `services`, scroll down to `OpenSSH Server`.
+6. Once in **services**, scroll down to **OpenSSH Server**.
 Click on it, and change the status to `Manual`.
-7. Now open the search bar once more, and find `Windows PowerShell`.
+7. Now open the search bar once more, and find **Windows PowerShell**.
 Open this and click on `run as Administrator`.
 8. Then a PowerShell terminal will open up.
 Type in these commands one-by-one:
    * `Get-Service ssh-agent | Set-Service -StartupType Manual`
    * `Start-Service ssh-agent`